 In this case, underinsured means your child has health insurance, but it doesn't cover the shots or vaccines he or she needs.

-A: In many cases, no, it won't.
 Most health plans don't cover vaccines needed for traveling outside the U.S. This is true even though these vaccines may be "medically necessary."
 And insurance usually covers medically necessary care.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.